 In selecting the final pool of interview candidates, we seek a variety of approaches to environmental change, as well as representation across schools, academic programs, and fields of study.
 We actively seek fellows from a diversity of backgrounds, life experience, and perspective.
 This includes applicants who may be new to the environmental field or coming from a different field or focus who can bring valuable and transferable skills that make their shift to environmental work very successful and compelling.

 Individuals who have some professional or work experience between undergraduate and graduate study are often more competitive candidates as a result of their greater understanding of what is required for promoting positive change within complex systems.

 Do I need to be studying in a “hard” science area to compete successfully?

 No. Applicants from a wide variety of natural and social sciences, policy and related fields, do compete successfully for Switzer Fellowships as long as the candidate clearly applies those skills to environmental improvement.
 Commitment to environmental goals and leadership potential are essential from ANY field.Environmental and social/community outcomes are valued.

 What is the most important factor in submitting a successful application?

 Preparation.
 It may seem obvious, but a thoughtful application makes a difference.
-You should carefully read the Program guidelines to understand the objectives of the Switzer Foundation.
-Take the time to seek out Fellow alumni to ask about their experience.
+You should carefully read the program guidelines to understand the objectives of the Robert and Patricia Switzer Foundation.
+Take the time to seek out fellow alumni to ask about their experience.
 Your written materials, especially your essay and your resume, are the primary means by which your application will convey a sense of your aspirations and motivations.